As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 2. Tendonitis and bad posture

-This is an issue that not many think about when it comes to mobile phone use, but people who spend lots of time on their device are more at risk to bad posture, neck and back ache, and tendonitis or repetitive strain injury.
+This is an issue that not many think about when it comes to mobile phone use, but people who spend lots of time on their device are more at risk of bad posture, neck and backache, and tendonitis or repetitive strain injury.